LLNL/axom/src/docs/sphinx/dev_guide/testing.rst

   !
 Etc.

-The tests in a FRUIT test file are placed in a Fortran *module* named for the *test group*, such as the name of the C++ class whose Fortran interface is being tested .
+The tests in a FRUIT test file are placed in a Fortran *module* named for the *test case name*, such as the name of the C++ class whose Fortran interface is being tested.
 Each unit test is in its own Fortran subroutine named for the *test name*, which indicates the functionality being verified by the unit test.
 Within each unit test, logical assertions are defined using FRUIT methods.
 Failure of expected values will cause the test